An Autumn Experiment in Outdoor Creative Writing

 Leaves warming and feeding the earth

-My writing prompts were well received, giving people a helpful direction and focus—though nothing was compulsory or pressured.
-It was astonishing what could be produced, or discovered, in less than ten minutes.
-At times deep and reflective, at others playful and childlike, the writing seemed to take us where we most needed to go.
+The writing prompts were well received, offering gentle direction and focus, although nothing was ever compulsory or pressured.
+It was remarkable what could emerge in less than ten minutes.

 Taking inspiration from the wood